Reeseville Public Library Board of Trustees

 - All committees, which have met since the previous Board meeting, shall make progress reports to the Board at each regular meeting.

-- Committees whose members are appointed by the President shall include:
+- Committees whose members are appointed by the President may include:

 - No committees will have any other than advisory authority unless given such action of the Board.